nicoschmitt/pi-home-dashboard/README.md

 # pi-home-dashboard

 Web server to display info about time, weather, trafic and other news into a screen at home.
+Tested on Windows (dev) and Raspbian Jessy (using pm2 and behind nginx).

 ## Install